 The UK’s premier Hot Rod Association for pre 1972 Hot Rods, Street Rods, and Customs.

 Originally formed in 1972, the NSRA is the club of choice for UK rodding enthusiasts.
-As well as being the National organisation for hotrodders, each year the NSRA organises two of the UK’s largest hot rod show weekends, plus two major auto parts swapmeets, and in conjunction with Shakespeare County Raceway, two nostalgia drag racing event weekends.
+As well as being the National organisation for hotrodders, each year the NSRA organises two of the UK’s largest hot rod show weekends, plus two major auto parts swapmeets, and two nostalgia drag racing event weekends.

 The NSRA also supports European rodding events as a member of the European Street Rod Association.